bjornmeansbear/lectureScripts/ClimateDesigners.md

 Good luck.

-## Intro
+## An Introduction

 Hello.
 I'm Kristian Bjørnard.

-What I just read I call "Bau Erden" or Build Earth.
-It attempts to rewrite some of the ideas from the Bauhaus withing the context of the restoration of our world, rather than the craft of building, as the main goal designers of all stripes should aspire to.
+I call that "Bau Erden" or Build Earth.
+It attempts to re-frame the Bauhaus manifesto within the context of the restoration of our world.
+This should be the current main goal designers of all stripes aspire to -- the welfare of all life and the restoration of spaceship earth.
+This reframing is important as the current trajectory of contemporary culture, of the status quo, extrapolated out into the future is looking pretty bleak.

-I see this as an important aim -- we need new techniques, new ideas, new pedagogies to adapt a "climate crisis" mindset to our designing... the ideology of modernism, of moderno-techno-capitalism, has failed us … design education is complicit in this failure, particularly in that it perpetuates normative, status quo "problem solving"

-…

 [Future Cone?]
     [From Joseph Voros, (and some influence from Dunne and Raby by way of Stuart Candy)](https://thevoroscope.com/2017/02/24/the-futures-cone-use-and-history/)

-Instead, how might All our designs point towards different more sustainable futures;
+Instead of continuing the design the same things the same ways, how might All our designs instead point towards different more sustainable futures.

-In thinking about this I ended up in a conversation with Eric Benson, who then connected me with Marc OBrien...
+## A beginning

 <https://ericbenson.medium.com/behind-the-syllabus-how-to-introduce-climate-science-into-your-design-curriculum-36d38f14f5ab>

+During the summer of 2019 I tweeted at Eric Benson.
+In thinking about these ways that designing might embrace new materials or techniques; or how design teaching could integrate new practices, I had some things I was hoping to try.
+Eric was starting this new paper making lab at University of Illinois Champaign-Urbana -- he had some farm land of the universities where he is growing permaculture grasses and using them mixed with other local agricultural waste to make paper -- I was intrigued by this, as well as some other ideas I had for a carbon sequestering book... and really just was trying to ask Eric how I could get some of his paper, as well as if he knew any ink makers that might have carbon black ink where the carbon was from CO2 air capture...

+After some back and forth Eric then connected me with Marc OBrien... thinking that Marc's work in the bay area with various carbon draw down start ups might lead to some new connections...

+(June and then July 2019? when we were driving to Maine was one of the calls!?)
-These casual conversations with Eric and Marc quickly became more serious, and rather quickly Climate Designers was born by Marc and his studio partner Sarah...

-Eric and I have been working with Marc on a education piece of Cliamte Deisgners...
+These casual conversations with Eric and Marc became more serious pretty rapidly, and Climate Designers was born out of those initial discussions -- Marc and his studio partner Sarah leading the community side of things... and Eric and Marc and I working on an education side of Climate Designers...

-So what did we create?

-## What is a "Climate Designer" (from the website)

-Designers taking climate action
+## Designers taking climate action

 Climate Designers is a global hub for designers and creative professionals from all industries, committed to using their creative skills for climate action.
 The Climate designer community brings together design practitioners of all kinds to share and master the best new climate action practices.
 Climate Designers' vision is to empower every single designer to feel confident in taking on our climate crisis.

 ## For real, what is a climate designer

-Climate Designers is for anyone of any age, any skill level, any amount of time in the field.

 A climate designer is a designer using their creative powers to fight the climate crisis.
 How can designers of all stripes figure out how to use their creative energies to do something tangible about our climate crisis -- no matter what you design, how can we help you bring "fighting climate change" into your work...